 How to spot equine infectious anaemia, what to do if you suspect it and measures to prevent its spread.

 Equine infectious anaemia is a notifiable disease.
-That means if you suspect it you must tell your nearest Animal and Plant Health Agency (APHA) office immediately.
+That means if you suspect it you must tell the Animal and Plant Health Agency (APHA) immediately.
 Failure to do so is an offence.

 Equine infectious anaemia only affects horses.

 Humans aren’t affected.

 The last outbreak in Great Britain was in 2012.

 This epidemiology report is a summary of the investigations by APHA to control the 2 incidents of equine infectious anaemia in Cornwall and Devon in 2012.